 We have unsurpassed insights into AusIndustry’s expectations for claimants wanting to substantiate their R&D activities are eligibility.
 Experience in working for and with claimants engaged with large R&D tax advisory firms, we understand with these firms they regularly fail an AusIndustry audit because of poor or non-existent documentation.

-If you are looking for advice about how best to document your existing R&D project activities or set your business up to start claiming the R&D Tax Incentive please contact us.
+If you are looking for advice about how best to document your existing R&D project activities please contact our R&D Tax Incentive consultants or read more on our R&D Tax Incentive overview.